-To increase the opportunities for BYU students to gain relevant work experience and for recruiting companies to create added exposure with students, the Marriott School sponsors undergraduate on-campus internships.
+To increase the opportunities for BYU students to gain relevant work experience and for recruiting companies to create added exposure with students, BYU Marriott sponsors undergraduate on-campus internships.
 Students receive academic credit while they gain valuable real-life work experience in their chosen field.
 Companies receive the equivalent work output of a full-time intern while they have a semester-long interface with potential interns and full-time employment candidates.
 These are unpaid internships and have no fees for the sponsoring companies.

 On-Campus Internship Teams

 OCI teams are a group of about five undergraduate students who have expressed interest in working on projects for the sponsoring company.
 Each team member has a specific team role and works an average of seven to nine hours per week.
 The total hourly commitment of the team is for forty-five hours per week (the equivalent of one full-time intern).